rootshellace/photometacleaner/README.md

 ## Usage

-There is 1 arguments required by this script, and it is mandatory:
+There is 1 argument required by this script, and it is mandatory:

 - Type of input (path to file/path to directory)